docksal/docksal/README.md

 Docker and Docker Compose based environment.

+    Docksal is still under active development.
+Breaking changes and outdated docs are very possible.
+    We plan to have a 1.0 Release Candidate in November 2016.
+    Please help us by testing, submitting issues and PRs.
+Thanks!

 **For a fully working example of Docksal setup take a look at:**
 - [Drupal 7 sample project](https://github.com/docksal/drupal7)
 - [Drupal 8 sample project](https://github.com/docksal/drupal8)